CsabaConsulting/listview_utils_plus/README.md

 half a dozen times throughout your app.
 But consider his advice, possibly he is right.
 I'm not at the point with my project currently to realize his point.

+I forked this plugin out of necessity and I have only a very limited time for maintenance, so PRs are highly welcome if any change is desired.

 ## Example

 ```dart